 The main function of Tnf-alpha is to regulate immune cells in the body.
 Because it is endogenous pyrogen, the protein is able to induce everything from inflammation to apoptotic cell death.
 Furthermore, the protein can also prevent tumorigenesis and respond to sepsis.
 It does this through IL1 and IL6 producing cells.
 Various human diseases have been associated with or connected to the dysregulation of Tnf production.
 Some of these diseases include, Alzheimer’s, cancer, depression and IBD.
 Furthermore, Tnf can be created ectopically, in the presence of a malignant parathyroid hormone, particularly in cancers where there is typically an increased level of production.

 TNF has various actions on different organ systems.
 For instance, on the liver, it stimulates the acute phase response and this leads to additional development of C-reactive protein as well as other mediators.
-Furthermore, it also provides insulin resistance and it does this by triggering serine-phosphorylation of IRS-1.
-This negatively impacts insulin signalling.
+Furthermore, it also provides INS resistance and it does this by triggering serine-phosphorylation of IRS-1.
+This negatively impacts INS signalling.

 In the hypothalamus, TNF-alpha has been shown to both suppress appetite and trigger a fever.